-These caves are a culturally important sites of Kauai and a subject of awe for tourists who come to visit them.
+These caves are culturally important sites of Kauai and a subject of awe for tourists who come to visit them.
 Like all the natural wonders on the island, these caves deserve to be kept clean and treated with respect.

 The sea caves in the Napali coast can only be accessed by boating or kayaking.
 We at Makana Charters have small sized catamarans that are ideal if you plan on getting more intimate with the Napali sea caves.
 Our 27′ Cat is full of luxury settings, very beautiful, has smooth riding, and plush seating all across the board.
 If your group has 6 or under and looking for an intimate ride we can bet you’ll be very satisfied!
-She is equipped with fresh water shower, On-board restroom, very plush seating and much more!
+She is equipped with fresh water shower, on-board restroom, very plush seating, and much more!